ujoteam/contracts-badges/README.md

 It is thus VERY important to test the changes when upgrading functions. eg Deploy initial functions -> do actions -> upgrade functions -> do new actions.

 The owner on mainnet is the Ujo MultiSig.

+### Upgrading

+To upgrade on Mainnet, the Ujo MultiSig needs to send a transaction using `setDelegate` function on the proxy.
+The Ujo MultiSig is usually used through Gnosis Wallet interface. https://wallet.gnosis.pm/